 - Cream cheese with smoked salmon and capers

 - Caramelized onion and bacon

-The Best Festive Traditional Hanukkah Recipes
+The Best Festive Recipes Of Traditional Hanukkah Foods

 I am a home cook that does things my way.
 In my kitchen, I make breakfast, pack lunches, prepare snacks, and cook dinner.
 During the week, we eat real food that is homemade, organic, and local.
 On the weekends we do explore more of our local restaurants.
 I bake my own bread, juice fresh oranges every other day, and make my own kombucha and other weekly favorites.